droukin-jobs/packer/README.md

 # RESULTS

 I put some results in `test_results` file - those were obtained on `Darwin Kernel Version 14.3.0 root:xnu-2782.20.48~5/RELEASE_X86_64 x86_64`.
-Surprisingly the memory usage of `STRUCT` is still worse than `PACKER` despite using bitfields.
+Surprisingly the memory usage of `STRUCT` is still worse than `PACK` despite using bitfields.